wliu222/e2e-test/README.md

 some edits over here

-test
+test edited.

-what change? yes edited
+what change? yes edited.
+Here's another update.

 this change